 |Clothing||bulky wool||quick-dry synthetics|

-While it may not be easy to pinpoint when backpacking splintered off from hiking to follow its own trail, we can see how the activity may have come be.
+While it may not be easy to pinpoint when backpacking splintered off from hiking to follow its own trail, we can see how the activity may have come to be.
 The question now is: What's next?
-As we become more eco-conscious as a society, the chances are good that a self-reliant recreation like backpacking is only going to grow.
+As we become more eco-conscious and sustainably minded as a society, the chances are good that a self-reliant recreation like backpacking is only going to grow.

-As it does, the principles of programs like Leave No Trace will become even more important to learn and abide by.
+As it does, the principles of programs like Leave No Trace, which focus on creating as little human imprint on the natural landscape as possible, will become even more important to learn and abide by.
 The idea of backpacking is to get back to the land and appreciate natural beauty - not disrupt it.
 Remember: Leave only footprints, take only memories.

 A Timeline: Backpacking